Mohan Yadav: Political career

-A lawyer by profession, he has an MBA, and a PhD and master's in political science.
 Yadav won his first election in 1982, when he contested the student union polls at Madhav Science College in Ujjain.
 He was elected joint secretary.
-Two years later he became the president.Yadav went on to hold several posts in Akhil Bharatiya Vidyarthi Parishad at Ujjain City and state level, before becoming its national secretary in 1990-92.
-He got active in RSS in 1993-95, when he showed his organizational abilities as Ujjain Sah Khand Karyavah and was made state president of Bhartiya Janta Yuva Morcha.
+Two years later he became the president.Yadav went on to hold several posts in Akhil Bharatiya Vidyarthi Parishad at Ujjain City and state level, before becoming its national secretary in 1990–92.
+He got active in RSS in 1993–95, when he showed his organizational abilities as Ujjain Sah Khand Karyavah and was made state president of Bhartiya Janta Yuva Morcha.

 In 2013, he entered electoral politics and ran for the Ujjain South constituency.
 He won by beating Congress candidate Jaysingh Darbar in the Ujjain South constituency of the 2013 Madhya Pradesh Assembly Election by 9,652 votes.
 Yadav got 73,108 votes, whereas, Darbar received 63,456.

 He was re-elected in the 2018 Madhya Pradesh Legislative Assembly elections, taking the seat of MLA for Ujjain South.
 He won by 18,960 votes over Congress candidate Rajendra Vashishtha Raju Bhaiya.

 In 2020, he was sworn in as a cabinet member of the Madhya Pradesh government under the former Chief Minister Shivraj Singh Chouhan.
 He was MP's Minister of Education till 2023.

 In the 2023 Madhya Pradesh State Assembly Elections, he ran from the Ujjain South constituency and won.

 Chief Minister of Madhya Pradesh

 On 11 December 2023, BJP announced that Mohan Yadav will serve as the 19th Chief Minister of Madhya Pradesh along with Rajendra Shukla and Jagdish Devda as deputy.
 The announcement came after the BJP Legislative member's meeting.
 Following the BJP's victory in the elections on 3 December, the BJP held the legislative party meet with the Central observers to select chief minister for the state.
 In a surprising turn of events, the party named Mohan Yadav as the face of the new Chief Minister.

 On 13 December, Yadav took oath as the 19th Chief Minister of the state in the presence of Prime Minister Narendra Modi, Amit Shah, outgoing chief minister Shivraj Singh Chouhan and several other dignitaries.

 After taking charge Chief Minister Mohan Yadav banned the use of loudspeakers beyond permissible limits and time at all religious and public places as per the guidelines of the Supreme court.
 Yadav said the efforts to remove loudspeakers shall be carried out in co-ordination with religious leaders.

 One of the first decisions taken by Yadav's cabinet is to enact a complete ban on the open sale of non-vegetarian food like meat, fish & eggs within the state as per the Food Safety Act and the guidelines of the Central government.

 After the inauguration of Yadav's government, homes of three men who allegedly attacked a BJP worker were razed by bulldozers on 15 December 2023.

-Strengthening Flood Preparedness and Monsoon Relief Measures.